 — Jason D. Greenblatt (@jdgreenblatt45) March 4, 2019

-The Ruderman Family Foundation with its focus on “inclusion of children and adults with disabilities as a social justice imperative,” likewise responded to the op-ed:
+The Ruderman Family Foundation, with its focus on “inclusion of children and adults with disabilities as a social-justice imperative,” likewise responded to the op-ed in The Jewish Press on March 5, 2019:

 The paper added, “the op-eds in Al-Hayat Al-Jadida only express the opinions of their writers, while only Al-Hayat Al-Jadida editorials, which are written by the editor in chief, express the daily’s worldview and opinion on the matters it deals with.”